FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 ```solidity
 function challengeExit(uint256[4] exitingTxPos, uint256[3] challengingTxPos, bytes txBytes, bytes proof, bytes confirmSignature)
 ```
-`challengingTxPos` follows the convention - `[blockNumber, transcationIndex, outputIndex]`
+`challengingTxPos` follows the convention - `[blockNumber, transactionIndex, outputIndex]`
 `exitingTxPos` follows the convention - `[blockNumber, transactionIndex, outputIndex, depositNonce`]

 A uxto that has starting an exit phase but was already spent on the child chain can be challenged using this function call.
-A successfull challenge awards the caller with the exit bond.
+A successful challenge awards the caller with the exit bond.
 The `exitingTxPos` locates the malicious utxo and is used to calculate the priority. `challengingTxPos` locates the transaction that is the parent (offending transaction is an input into this tx).
 The `proof`, `txBytes` and `sigs` is sufficient for a proof of inclusion in the child chain of the parent transaction.
 The `confirmSignature`, signed by the owner of the malicious transaction, acknowledges the inclusion of it's parent in the plasma chain and allows anyone with this confirm signature to challenge a malicious exit of the child.